mrtzpngrtz/discointelligence/README.md

          ♪♫•*¨*•.¸¸♪ SCHWARM D.I. ♪¸¸.•*¨*•♫♪
 ```

-A prototype for collective music generation where players influence real-time AI-generated music through their spatial distribution.
+A prototype for collective music generation where players influence real-time AI-generated music through their genre preferences.

 **An experiment in collaborative interaction with real-time generative music using Gemini Flash and Lyria.**